IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

 ## *** Work in progress ***

-## Kubernetes secrets as Hyperledger Fabric wallet using Fabric Java SDK
+## Use Kubernetes secrets as Hyperledger Fabric wallet using Fabric Java SDK

 Security on the Hyperledger Fabric is enforced with digital signatures.
 All requests made to the fabric must be signed by users with appropriate enrolment certificates.
 Once user is enrolled, application persist certificate in wallet for future usages.